Predicting Graph Signals using Kernel Regression where the Input Signal is Agnostic to a Graph: Kernel Regression over Graphs

-Using \eqref{eq:regression_output} and \eqref{eq:matrix_definitions}, the cost function \eqref{eq:cost} is expressible as \eqref{eq:cost_function_w} where we use properties of the matrix trace operation.
-Since the cost function is quadratic in $\mathbf{W}$, we get the optimal and unique solution by setting the gradient of ${C}$ with respect to $\mathbf{W}$ equal to zero.
+Using \eqref{eq:regression_output} and \eqref{eq:matrix_definitions}, the cost function \eqref{eq:cost} is expressible as \eqref{eq:cost_function_w} where we use the properties of the matrix trace operation.
+Since the cost function is quadratic { and convex} in $\mathbf{W}$, we get the optimal and unique solution by setting the gradient of ${C}$ with respect to $\mathbf{W}$ equal to zero.
 Using the following matrix derivative relations

 where $\mathbf{M}_1$ and $\mathbf{M}_2$ are matrices, and setting $\frac{\partial C}{\partial \mathbf{W}} =0$ we get that